Seven Sisters Hike

 The Seven Sisters hike is perfect for individuals of all abilities.
 The route will take you along an iconic route through the beautiful Kent & Sussex countryside.

 Our team will look after you every step of the way.
 From support with training and fundraising to keeping you safe, well, and excited throughout the challenge, our team will make this an experience you will cherish, be challenged by, and celebrate for a long time after.
+You will just need to carry your day pack, so please travel light.
+If you are staying for longer, our vehicles can carry your overnight bag.

-Our vehicles will also carry all your bags throughout the challenge, and you will just need to carry your day pack.
-You will need to commit to raising £xx.00 for our charity partners across the region.
+You will need to commit to raising £450.00 for our charity partners across the region.
 Full guidance on how to do this will be provided once you have registered.

-Please feel free to contact our support team, check out the FAQs and download the training plan below.
+Please feel free to contact our support team, check out the FAQs, and download the training plan below.

 -